nixworks/public/news/2009/11/14/README.md

 ##### Peru
 ### [ A Peruvian court orders the arrest of two Chilean military officers on charges of spying, causing a diplomatic row between the two countries. ](/news/2009/11/14/a-peruvian-court-orders-the-arrest-of-two-chilean-military-officers-on-charges-of-spying-causing-a-diplomatic-row-between-the-two-countrie.md)
-_Context: Peru, spy, Chile_
+_Context: Chile, spy, Peru_

 ##### Saudi Arabia
 ### [ Two Saudi soldiers are killed and five wounded killed in fighting with Houthi rebels in northern Yemen. ](/news/2009/11/14/two-saudi-soldiers-are-killed-and-five-wounded-killed-in-fighting-with-houthi-rebels-in-northern-yemen.md)
-_Context: Houthi, Shia insurgency in Yemen, Yemen, Saudi Arabia_
+_Context: Houthi, Yemen, Saudi Arabia, Shia insurgency in Yemen_

 ##### Ultra-orthodox
 ### [ More than 1,000 ultra-Orthodox Jews demonstrate outside the offices of U.S. firm Intel in Israel in protest at work taking place at the site on the Jewish Sabbath. ](/news/2009/11/14/more-than-1-000-ultra-orthodox-jews-demonstrate-outside-the-offices-of-u-s-firm-intel-in-israel-in-protest-at-work-taking-place-at-the-sit.md)
-_Context: ultra-orthodox, Jew, Intel, United States, Sabbath, Israel_
+_Context: Intel, ultra-orthodox, Sabbath, United States, Israel, Jew_

 ##### Shooting range
 ### [ A fire at a shooting range in Busan, South Korea, kills 10 people, including two Japanese tourists, and injures six others. ](/news/2009/11/14/a-fire-at-a-shooting-range-in-busan-south-korea-kills-10-people-including-two-japanese-tourists-and-injures-six-others.md)